LET’S TALK ABOUT SOME FAMOUS DEFAMATION CASES!

-Back in Ben Franklin’s day, William Cosby served as the British governor of New York.
-The revolution-ready residents didn’t care for ol’ Bill; probably because he was accused of rigging the 1734 elections and pocketing people’s taxes.
+Back in Ben Franklin’s day, William Cosby wasn’t a disgraced comedian, he was the British governor of New York.
+But he and Cliff Huxtable did have something in common?
+Controversy enveloped both.
+You see, the revolution-ready residents of colonial New York didn’t care for ol’ Bill.
+It probably had to do with the time he rigged the 1734 elections and pocketed taxes.

-Benjamin Franklin heard about the then famous defamation case in New York and dispatched, Andrew Hamilton — tout suite — to represent Zenger.
-On behalf of Zenger, Hamilton argued that “truth should be an absolute defense against libel charges” — a judicial principle which still applies in many libel lawsuits today.
+Benjamin Franklin heard about the famous defamation case and dispatched Andrew Hamilton — tout suite — to represent Zenger.
+Hamilton ultimately won by arguing that “truth should be an absolute defense against libel charges” — a judicial principle which still applies in libel lawsuits.

-Falwell sued for invasion of privacy, libel and for intentional infliction of emotional distress.
+Nevertheless, Falwell sued Flynt and Hustler for invasion of privacy, libel, and intentional infliction of emotional distress.
 The jury decreed Flynt innocent of the libel charge but awarded Falwell $150,000 for the charge of intentional infliction of emotional distress.

 Flynt subsequently appealed and won.
 So, Flynt went to the Supreme Court, who ultimately ruled that parody and satire are protected by the First Amendment.
 Also, since the ad didn’t convey any reasonable false statements of fact, the bench dismissed the defamation charges.